lawrencedizon/iOS-Development/Dicee-iOS13/README.md

 ## App
 ![Dice2](/Dicee-iOS13/2.png)

-I completed this project that I learned from Angela Yu's <b>iOS 13 and Swift 5</b> course from Udemy.
+I completed this project from Angela Yu's <b>iOS 13 and Swift 5</b> course from Udemy.